 Expenses on customer success-related payroll, account management, engagement activities, and adoption program can be all added up to get a wholesome expense sum.
 Then divide the expense sum by the number of customers to get the average CRC per customer / user.
 The CRC is usually calculated for a given timespan, for example annually.
 You can compare the annual CRC to the annual recurring revenue (ARR) to check the effectiveness of your customer retention operations.

 VI.
 Customer Engagement

 Are your customers engaged well with your product or service?
-While there are various ways to measure and gauge customer engagement, some of the simplest ones are time on site, repeat visitors or social media reactions (likes, shares and comments).
+While there are various ways to measure and gauge customer engagement, some of the simplest ones are time on site, repeat visitors or social media reactions (likes, shares and comments – you can easily measure and compare them with a solid social media report tool).
 The higher those values, the more active your users are.